khamidou/khamidou.github.io/_drafts/writing_sms_based_auth_for_rails_apps.markdown

 The basic idea behind HOTP is to use a modified HMAC function to generate one-time numbers.
 This function takes two arguments: a secret key and a counter.
 The counter is incremented between runs which actually changes the output of the function.

+{% highlight javascript %}
+HOTP(Key,Counter) = Truncate(HMAC(Key, Counter)) & 0x7FFFFFFF{% endhighlight %}

-If you are using an auth system like [Google Authenticator](http://en.wikipedia.org/wiki/Google_Authenticator) then the counter is incremented both on the server and on your smartphone.
-This can lead to interesting sync problems when counters get askew.
-Thankfully, we don't need to bother about this since we only want to generate a one-time code, we don't need to prove our user shares a secret with us.
+If you are using an auth system like [Google Authenticator](http://en.wikipedia.org/wiki/Google_Authenticator) to auth to a server then the algorithm will run both on the server and your smartphone.
+This can lead to interesting sync problems when counters get askew but thankfully, we don't need to bother about this since: we only want to generate a one-time code, we don't need to prove our user shares a secret with us.

 The main problem with HOTP -- which is why most real-world systems use TOTP -- is that the generated code has no expiration time.[^google_authenticator].
 If for some reason a hacker intercepted the SMS with the code and prevented you from entering it, they would be able to log into your account at their leisure.